renanfranca/mamazinha-k8s/README.md

 </p>

 # ⭐
-**If you like this project, please 🌟 this repository!
-For feedback, feel free to create an issue on this repository.**
+**If you like this project, please, considering give it a star 🌟 to support me and enhanced this repository's visibility 🤩!**

+For feedback, feel free to create an issue on this repository.

 ---
 The files to configure mamazinha launch on kubernetes